top of page

 TUITION & SCHOLARSHIPS

-Accepted composers will receive a performance of their orchestral work with the National Theatre Claudio Santoro Symphony Orchestra (Orquestra Sinfônica do Teatro Nacional Claudio Santoro), directed by Cláudio Cohen and our guest conductor.
+Accepted composers will receive a performance of their orchestral work with the National Theatre Claudio Santoro Symphony Orchestra (Orquestra Sinfônica do Teatro Nacional Claudio Santoro), directed by Cláudio Cohen and/or our guest conductor(s).
 The concert will take place in Brasília, Brazil.

 Tuition covers housing, sightseeing tour, lectures/masterclasses, and audio/video recording of the concert.